 My current major area of work is to understand the molecular mechanisms that control eukaryotic mRNAs in the cytoplasm with a specific focus on the control of translation, mRNA localization and stability.
-We employ a variety of experimental models including mammalian cells in culture, Drosophila and mice.
+We employ a variety of experimental models, primarily mammalian cells in culture.
 Current work focuses on trying to understand how RNP granules, such as P-bodies and stress granules assemble, their roles in regulating mRNA function in cells, and how perturbations of these assemblies can cause human disease.
-This work also includes studies of related mRNP granules in neurons and regenerating muscle, both in normal conditions and during pathologies.
+This work also includes studies of related mRNP granules in neurons and how pathological protein aggregates (such as tau) are actually RNP assemblies.

 CHEM 1041 - Biotechnology and Society

 Covers recent advances in biotechnology and how those impact society.
 Content and discussion will focus on both the science behind technological advances, their impact on society, and the ethical issues raised by new technologies.
 Topics change each semester but can include: GMO crops, genome editing, drug discovery and development, stem cell therapies, development and use of new cancer treatments, human genome sequencing and its impact on diagnosis and treatments, human microbiome, neurodegenerative diseases.
 Formerly CHEM 1041.